Top Rank Tennis

+Gameplay

+Top Rank Tennis has simple yet versatile controls: a single button allows for top spins, slices, and serves, ranging from powerful drives to underhand shots.
+Players can customize their character's shot power and foot speed, and the game saves this data for ongoing play.
+Modes include both singles and doubles, with the latter offering either computer-controlled partners or a four-player link-up option—though each participant needs their own cartridge.
+The presentation adds digitized speech from a gravelly umpire, a techno soundtrack, and a straight-on court view that uses more of the screen.
+Progression is central: winning against ranked opponents elevates the player's standing, while losing drops the player down the ladder.
+A colorful cast of opponents are included—like Ace Riley the showman, Bobby Island the reliable bet, and the Quarter Brothers with their weak serves.
+Post-match statistics reveal aces and serve percentages.

+Development

+The game was developed by Softnica Co., Ltd. a company founded in 1987.

 Reception

 GB Action gave the game a score of 90% praising the gameplay and the graphics as well as the game's difficulty.
 Power Unlimited gave Top Rank Tennis a score of 70% writing: "It's hardly spectacular, but Top Rank Tennis is a good game nonetheless.
 The rules are all there and it looks good compared to other Game Boy games.
-You need a very fast reaction time if you want to win.
+You need a very fast reaction time if you want to win."